Dongguan Rail Transit: Preliminary planning

 To cope with the Pearl River Delta region intercity rail transit construction plan, in 2010 the planning was further adjusted to increase planned line length to 218 kilometres and 76 stations.
 Network construction period was extended to 2025.

 In December 2013, with the consent of the State Council, the NDRC approved the short-term construction plan for urban rail transit in Dongguan (2013-2019).
 According to the approval, the newly-added construction lines approved by the state in Dongguan City are Line 1 Phase I, Line 2 Phase II and Line 3 Phase I, with a total length of 126.9 kilometers.
 The second phase of the project, a total of 164.6 kilometers of urban rail transit lines in Dongguan City, has been approved by the state.

 Construction of Line 2 Phase I and II

 On April 13, 2009, Dongguan railway station (formerly New Dasan Station) construction officially started, also the starting point of the Metro Line.
 The subway station hall project to be constructed simultaneously.

-On March 26, 2010 Dongguan Metro Line 1 Phase 1 officially started.
+On March 26, 2010, Dongguan Metro Line 1 Phase 1 officially started.

-On December 8, 2014, the two shield tunnel borers break through to Shan Mei ~ Exhibition Centre, marking the second line main project completion.
+On December 8, 2014, the two shield tunnel borers break through to Shanmei ~ Exhibition Centre, marking the second line main project completion.
 According to the plan, completion for trial operations is to be December 29, 2015.
 Line 2 opened on 27 May 2016.